resoai/TileBoard/TILE_EXAMPLES.md

 ```

 #### SLIDER_VERTICAL
-Similar to SLIDER (Same rules and calculations are applied. ) but positioned Vertically.<br>
+Similar to SLIDER (same rules and calculations are applied) but positioned vertically.<br>
-Has some extra options: sliderWidth and sliderHeight to define custom Slider width and height.<br>
+Has some extra options: `sliderWidth` and `sliderHeight` to define custom slider width and height.<br>
 ![SLIDER](images/tile-screenshots/SLIDER_VERTICAL.png)
 ```js
 {